Stock of the Day

 Here are some ways that investors could benefit from investing in NVR, Inc.:

-• The current stock price is around $7,283, reflecting a stable market position for NVR, Inc.
+• The current stock price is around $6,700, which reflects a strong market position and potential for growth.

 NVR Bear Case